SeBaStIaN743/SeBaStIaN743/README.md

 - 👋 Hi, I’m @SeBaStIaN743
-- 👀 I’m interested in MERN stack
+- 👀 I’m interested in SvelteKit and Go Fiber
-- 🌱 I’m currently learning React and Firebase
+- 🌱 I’m currently learning SvelteKit and Go Fiber
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me (kimsomyong8@gmail.com)